hbedros/data622-assignment4/research-paper.md

 - Removed rows with missing values to ensure data reliability

 ### Feature Engineering
-We carefully engineered our features to capture the nuances in both datasets:
+We engineered our features to capture the nuances in both datasets:

 ```python
 # Example of our CGPA range parsing